 BNP and NT-proBNP

-B-type natriuretic peptide (BNP) and N-terminal pro b-type natriuretic peptide (NT-proBNP) are substances that are produced in the heart and released when the heart is stretched and working hard to pump blood.
+B-type natriuretic peptide (BNP) and N-terminal pro b-type natriuretic peptide (NTproBNP) are peptide (small proteins) that are either hormones or part of the peptide that contained the hormone at one time.
+They are continually produced in small quantities in the heart and released in larger quantities when the heart senses that it needs to work harder.
+This supports fluid retention and volume expansion in the arteries and veins.
+Subsequently, the heart muscle is stretched and works hard to pump blood under normal resting condition.
 Tests for BNP and NT-proBNP measure their levels in the blood in order to detect and evaluate heart failure.
+The two tests are not interchangeable and should not be used together.
+Your healthcare practitioner should order one or the other but not both.

 BNP was initially called brain natriuretic peptide because it was first found in brain tissue (and to distinguish it from a similar protein made in the atria, or upper chambers, of the heart, termed ANP).
-BNP is actually produced primarily by the left ventricle of the heart (the heart's main pumping chamber).
+BNP is actually produced primarily by cells in the left ventricle of the heart.
+The left ventricle is the heart's main pumping chamber and is responsible for sending oxygenated blood from the lungs to the remainder of the body.
 It is associated with blood volume and pressure and with the work that the heart must do in pumping blood throughout the body.
 Small amounts of a precursor protein, pro-BNP, are continuously produced by the heart.
-Pro-BNP is then cleaved by the enzyme called corin to release the active hormone BNP and an inactive fragment, NT-proBNP, into the blood.
+Pro-BNP is then split by the enzyme called corin to release the active hormone BNP and an inactive fragment, NT-proBNP, into the blood.

-Although BNP and NT-proBNP are usually used to recognize heart failure, an increased level in people with acute coronary syndrome (ACS) indicates an increased risk of recurrent events.
-Thus, a health practitioner may use either BNP or NT-proBNP to evaluate risk of a future cardiac event in someone with ACS.
+Although BNP and NT-proBNP are usually used to recognize heart failure, an increased level in people who have had a heart attack may indicate an increased risk of further heart disease.
+Thus, a healthcare practitioner may use either BNP or NT-proBNP to evaluate risk of further heart disease in someone who has had a heart attack.

 When is it ordered?